Does Sector Rotation Work? 4 Stages of Sector Rotation

 How Are Industry Sectors Defined?

-There are many types of Industrial Classification systems to pigeonhole businesses into a certain classification, such as the Standard Industrial Classification (SIC), International Standard Industrial Classification (ISIC), or the Global Industry Classification Standard (GICS) created by Morgan Stanley and Standard & Poors.
-They are all designed to achieve more or less the same goal.
+There are many types of industrial classification systems to pigeonhole businesses into a certain classification, such as the Standard Industrial Classification (SIC), International Standard Industrial Classification (ISIC), or the Global Industry Classification Standard (GICS) created by Morgan Stanley and Standard & Poors.
+They are all designed to achieve the same goal.

 The Best Software For Sector Rotation

-1. Easily perform research of industries, sectors, and stocks.
+1. Easily perform research on industries, sectors, and stocks.

 2. Provide powerful financial and fundamental screeners across all sectors.